Soumyabrata/Soumyabrata.github.io/application.md

 My previous doctoral experience also dealt with using near-infrared cameras to see through fogs.
 Fredembach and Süsstrunk demonstrated in their recent work [2] that the haze disappears in near-infrared capture of an outdoor scene as compared to an image captured by a conventional RGB image.
-I plan to investigate this character- istics of near-infrared imaging in the context of car dashboard cameras.
+I plan to investigate this characteristics of near-infrared imaging in the context of car dashboard cameras.
 Such imaging techniques are very important in our current application and has potential in capturing sharper and clearer images of the road scene.
 A regular RGB image, together with a near-infrared capture of the same scene will provide the car driver better insights